-Wrong administration-Technique error: example: an inappropriate administration procedure, such as failure to use the "Z-track" technique for injecting Ferrous Sulfate as "normal" saline (NS) because its tonicity (308 mOsm/liter) closely correlates with the osmolality of plasma.
+Wrong administration-Technique error: example: an inappropriate administration procedure, such as failure to use the "Z-track" technique for injecting Ferrous Sulfate are available in combination with dextrose.
+A solution of 0.9% sodium chloride is known as "normal" saline (NS) because its tonicity (308 mOsm/liter) closely correlates with the osmolality of plasma.